-Conic Metals Corp. (the "Company" or "Conic") was incorporated pursuant to the Business Corporations Act (British Columbia) on June 25, 2019 as "Nickel 28 Capital Corp." and changed its name to "Conic Metals Corp." on October 21, 2019.
+Nickel 28 Capital Corp. (the "Company" or "Nickel 28") was incorporated pursuant to the Business Corporations Act (British Columbia) on June 25, 2019 as "Nickel 28 Capital Corp." and changed its name to "Conic Metals Corp." on October 21, 2019 and "Nickel 28 Capital Corp." on March 10, 2021.
 The head office is located at 4 King Street West, Suite 401, Toronto, Ontario, Canada.
 The registered office of the Company is 666 Burrard Street, Suite 1700, Vancouver, British Columbia, Canada.

 The Company is a base metals company offering direct exposure to nickel and cobalt.
-Conic holds an 8.56% joint-venture interest in the producing, long-life Ramu Nickel-Cobalt Operation located in Papua New Guinea.
-In addition, Conic manages a portfolio of nickel and cobalt royalties on development and exploration projects in Canada and Australia.
+Nickel 28 holds an 8.56% joint-venture interest in the producing, long-life Ramu Nickel-Cobalt Operation located in Papua New Guinea.
+In addition, Nickel 28 manages a portfolio of nickel and cobalt royalties on development and exploration projects in Canada, Australia and Papua New Guinea.

-These consolidated financial statements of the Company for the period ended December 31, 2019 were approved and authorized for issue by the Board of Directors on June 15, 2020.
+These consolidated financial statements of the Company for the year ended December 31, 2020 were approved and authorized for issue by the Board of Directors on April 29, 2021.

 On October 25, 2019, Cobalt 27 Capital Corp. ("Cobalt 27") and a wholly owned subsidiary of Pala Investments Limited ("Pala") - Sienna Metals Limited ("Sienna Metals") completed a transaction (the "Arrangement Agreement") pursuant to which Pala acquired 100% of Cobalt 27's issued and outstanding common shares, other than the approximately 19% that Pala already owned.
-Under the terms of the Arrangement Agreement Cobalt 27 shareholders received for each common share held, CAD\$4.00 in cash plus one common share of Conic (collectively the "Consideration").
+Under the terms of the Arrangement Agreement Cobalt 27 shareholders received for each common share held, CAD\$4.00 in cash plus one common share of Nickel 28.

 The Arrangement Agreement was carried out under a court approved statutory plan of arrangement governed by the Business Corporations Act (British Columbia).
-On closing of the Arrangement Agreement, certain assets and liabilities of Cobalt 27 were transferred to Conic.
+On closing of the Arrangement Agreement, certain assets and liabilities of Cobalt 27 were transferred to Nickel 28.
 (Note 5)

-Commencing in March 2020, the outbreak of the novel strain of coronavirus known as "COVID19" has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+Commencing in March 2020, the outbreak of the novel strain of coronavirus known as "Covid19" has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
-The duration and impact of the COVID19 pandemic is unknown at this time, as is the efficacy of the government and central bank interventions.
+The Company's employees, directors and consultants have fortunately not had any known cases of Covid19.
+In addition, at the Company's joint-venture Ramu mine, MCC Ramu NiCo Limited has implemented several measures to limit the potential spread of Covid19.
+The duration and impact of the Covid19 pandemic is unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operating subsidiaries in future periods.